-Administration in Florida for a Non-Resident Decedent
+Probate Administration in Florida for a Non-Resident Decedent

-It is quite common for residents of other states or foreign countries such as Canada to own property of one kind or another in the Florida.
-When a non-resident of the state of Florida dies owning property located in the state of Florida, a probate administration of the estate of that decedent in the state of Florida may be necessary in order to transfer ownership of the property to the proper person.
+It is common for residents of other states or foreign countries, such as Canada, to own property of one kind or another in Florida.
+When a non-resident of Florida dies and owns property in Florida, a probate administration of that decedent’s estate may be necessary to transfer ownership to the proper person.

-What type of procedure is required will depend upon the nature of the property located in Florida (whether real or personal property), how long the decedent has been deceased, the value of the property, and whether there is a pending probate proceeding in another state or country.
+The type of probate procedure required depends on the nature of the property in Florida (whether real estate or personal property), how long the decedent has been deceased, the value of the property, and whether there is a pending probate proceeding in another state or country.
 Larger estates require a ancillary formal administration, while those with less value or if the decedent passed away more than two years ago, can have an abbreviated ancillary summary administration.
 We often counsel our non-residents of Florida to place their property in a revocable trust to avoid the probate process.

 Being tasked with handling the affairs of a Florida non-resident can be overwhelming.
 The legal team at C.J.
 Hilliard Law, P.A., is ready to assist you with administering and transferring property in Florida for a non-resident decedent.